Tyler O'Neill Preview, Player Props: Cardinals vs. Phillies

-Tyler O'Neill -- with a slugging percentage of .483 in his past 10 games, including one home run -- will be in action for the St. Louis Cardinals versus the Philadelphia Phillies, with Zack Wheeler on the hill, on August 26 at 7:15 PM ET.
+On Sunday, Tyler O'Neill (.375 on-base percentage in past 10 games, 51 points above season-long percentage) and the St. Louis Cardinals face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 1:35 PM ET.

 Tyler O'Neill Game Info & Props vs. the Phillies